-- First, set your iron to DRY setting.
+Step 1: First, set your iron to the DRY setting.

-- Now use just the tip or nose of your iron and press the seam as sewn on the wrong side; press in the same direction that you stitched the seam or stitching line.
-Do this on both sides of the seamline.
+Step 4: Now press the seam as sewn on the wrong side in the same direction that you stitched the seam or stitching line.
+Do this on both sides of the seam line.

-Using just the nose of iron will prevent ugly imprints on the right side of your garment.
+Using just the nose of iron will help to prevent fugly imprints on the RS of your garment.

-- Finally, allow your pressed seam to cool completely before moving the garment piece.
+Step 7: Finally, allow your pressed seam to cool completely before moving the garment piece.
 This is especially important when pressing darts and curved seams as it helps to preserve the pressed shape.

 Now, how simple was that?!

-You need moisture to scuplt fabric.
+You need moisture to sculpt fabric.
 And my favorite way is with a dry iron, a spray bottle filled with plain water, and a press cloth.
-This way I avoid mineral build up in my iron and fugly water spots on my fabric; plus, I have maximum control of exactly how much moisture I want to apply.
+This way I avoid mineral build up in my iron and fugly water spots on my fabric.
+Plus, I have maximum control of exactly how much moisture I apply.

-Pro tip #2: Misting and pressing is also an excellent technique for those of you whose iron doesn’t produce enough steam or who can’t afford a pricey iron!
+Sew easy tip #2: Misting and pressing is also an excellent technique for those of you whose iron doesn’t produce enough steam or who can’t afford a pricey iron!

 A garment is comprised of straight lines and curves.
 And this means that each has its own pressing requirements:

 - Press straight seams on the handle of a wooden spoon or a seam roll.
-This way you avoid making an ugly impression on the right side of your garment.
+This way you avoid making an ugly impression on the RS of your garment.